cucapra/gem5-mesh/README.md

 6. `make -j16 linux`
 7. `export RV_CC10=<local_install_path>/bin/riscv64-unknown-linux-gnu-gcc` or edit path directly in `top/programs-spad/common/common.mk`

-### Building:

-Regardless of the route you choose, the first thing you'll need to do is build the simulator with this command:
+Then, you'll need to build the simulator with this command:

     scons -j16 ./build/RVSP/gem5.opt

 Run this command from `top`, i.e., the repository root.
-(The Docker container should put you in this directory automatically.)

 The build script may warn you about "missing the gem5 style or commit message hook."
 Just press enter to ignore this.